 Pain associated with a bulging disc can become worse when you move around.
 Any of the following activities can trigger bulging disc pain:

 Intervertebral discs tend to bulge when they lose their elasticity or cushioning ability over time, which can lead them to collapse and protrude into the spinal canal.
 Disc deterioration is mainly caused by age or damage from a bodily injury.
 For more detailed information on why discs bulge and cause pain, click on our bulging disc causes page.

-If your bulging disc pain is severe, you may want to consider a minimally invasive endoscopic procedure offered by the Laser Spine Institute to help you get relief.
-We will gladly review of your MRI or CT scan for free to see if you are a good candidate for any of our outpatient bulging disc treatments.
+If your bulging disc pain is severe, you may want to consider a minimally invasive procedure offered by Laser Spine Institute to help you get relief.
+We will gladly review your MRI or CT scan for free to see if you are a good candidate for any of our outpatient bulging disc treatments.